-- (1) A person is a probable case if the person at any time before, on or after the commencement of this Order, has received a positive result from a COVID-19 rapid antigen test. - (2) A person ceases to be a probable case after the person has completed selfisolation in accordance with this Part 3.
+- (1) A person is a probable case if the person at any time before, on or after the commencement of this Order, has received a positive result from a COVID-19 rapid antigen test and is not a recent confirmed case. - (2) A person ceases to be a probable case after the person has completed selfisolation in accordance with this Part 3.